augustinh22/msc_markdown/source/02_Theory.md

 4. size and growth of cities, their legal and illegal parts, slums, disribution of infrastructure and economic activity, etc.
 5. density and quality of road networks
 6. size, quality and change of land plots
-7. weather, climate, droughts, crop failurse, food shortages, etc. potential disasters
+7. weather, climate, droughts, crop failures, food shortages, etc. potential disasters
 8. infrastructure that could prevent natural disasters
 9. forced displacement, razed villages, mass graves
 10. humanitarian responses to disasters and conflicts